joshmeek/rezolva/README.md

 **Entity resolution for everyone.
 Minimal.
 No dependencies.**

-_**start-er**_ is a lightweight, flexible, and extensible entity resolution library implemented in pure Python.
+_**start-er**_ (pronounced _starter_ because why not?) is a lightweight, flexible, and extensible entity resolution library implemented in pure Python.
 It's designed for simplicity, educational purposes, and easy integration into larger projects. _(it is also very much a work in progress)_

 ## Features